 Good bathroom lighting can change the look and feel of a bathroom at the flick of a switch.
-Here we will give you some top bathroom lighting tips and ideas to ensure you make the most of your bathroom.
+Here we will give you some top bathroom lighting tips and ideas to ensure you make the most of your bathroom with great interior lighting.

 First you will need to assess your bathroom lighting needs: Think about when you use the bathroom and how much natural daylight is there?
 Do you want mood bathroom lighting?
 Which features do you want to enhance, and where will you need task lighting to see really clearly?